 Introduction to Xamarin

-When considering how to build iOS and Android applications, many people think that the native languages, Objective-C, Swift, and Java, are the only choice.
-However, over the past few years, an entire new ecosystem of platforms for building mobile applications has emerged.
+When considering how to build Android and iOS applications, many people think that the native languages, Objective-C, Swift, Java, and Kotlin, are the only choice.

-Xamarin is unique in this space by offering a single language – C#, class library, and runtime that works across all three mobile platforms of iOS, Android, and Windows Phone (Windows Phone’s native language is already C#), while still compiling native (non-interpreted) applications that are performant enough even for demanding games.
+Xamarin allows you develop in C#, with a class library and runtime that works across all many platforms, including iOS, Android, and Windows, while still compiling native (non-interpreted) applications that are performant enough even for demanding games.

-Xamarin is unique in that it combines all of the power of the native platforms and adds a number of powerful features of its own, including:
+Xamarin combines all of the abilities of the native platforms and adds a number of powerful features of its own, including:

 - Complete Binding for the underlying SDKs – Xamarin contains bindings for nearly the entire underlying platform SDKs in both iOS and Android.
 Additionally, these bindings are strongly-typed, which means that they’re easy to navigate and use, and provide robust compile-time type checking and during development.
 This leads to fewer runtime errors and higher-quality apps.